 A13.
 Hubs?

 A14.
-Self-powered and powered hubs?
+Unpowered and powered hubs?

 Powered hubs have their own power supplies and can supply full power to all the devices that can physically plugged into them.
 Of course, they do have an extra wire and power block plugged into the wall.